-The coronavirus crisis has had many depressing effects.
+The COVID-19 disaster had many depressing effects.
 One is that it has underscored that many Americans do not seem to understand their basic rights, the nature of their Constitution and how their government works.

 Unless Americans reconnect with how this country is supposed to work, and why it remains a beacon of hope to oppressed people around the world, it is hard to see how our freedoms will survive.

 An understanding of history is a crucial part of that, because it informs us of the nature of most human societies, and how rare and magnificent our blessings are.

 History also acquaints us with the cruel cost of protecting these freedoms.
 This weekend we mark Memorial Day.
 Barbecues and sunshine are part of the celebration, even in this grim year, but the day is really about those who laid down their lives to preserve this country.